auth0/docs/articles/extensions/delegated-admin/hooks.md

 # Delegated Administration: Hooks

-Users with the `Delegated Admin - Administrator` role will see a *Configure* option in the top-right dropdown.
-On the Configuration page, you can manage the different Hooks and queries using the Dashboard.
+If you are a user with the `Delegated Admin - Administrator` role in your User Profile, log in to the Delegated Administration Dashboard, and click on your name in the top right corner, you'll see a  *Configure* option.
+On the Configuration page, you can manage the different Hooks and queries that allow you to customize the behavior of the Delegated Administration extension.

 ![](/media/articles/extensions/delegated-admin/dashboard-configuration.png)

-#### Signature
+## Hooks Signature

 Hooks always have the following signature: